CodeSammich/ms-equips/README.md

 The main advantage of this tool is its relatively unintimidating UI.
 In addition, it may also have the ability to extend functionality to more advanced features, like damage calculation, skill rotations, image-based equipment input, projected damage against various mobs, etc.

-Overall goal: reduce player knowledge needed to calculate damage + automate as much as possible + simplify UI into step-by-step

 # Why use this instead of spreadsheet and other tools?

+**Overall goal: Reduce required player knowledge needed to calculate damage**

+- Automate equip/skill information as much as possible
+- Simplify UX by breaking down steps needed to calculate damage into bite-sized pieces
 - Potential for advanced functionality (screenshot inputs)
 - Dynamic skill rotation calculations for damage, etc.
 - Projected damage against actual mobs